 How to create an online quiz

-Now that you know why you should include at least one online quiz in your marketing arsenal, here’s how to make an online quiz, with all the resources and information you need to create your own short-form and long-form quizzes.
+Now that you know why you should include at least one online quiz in your marketing arsenal, it’s time to create your own!
+Here’s how to make an online quiz, with all the resources and information you need to create your own short-form and long-form quizzes.

 The first thing you need to do is decide what information you want to present.